knowyourenemy/knowyourenemy/README.md

 I have also held leadership positions in many different clubs that aim to spread the Makers culture.
 Most notably, I was the president of Yale-NUS College Hacks from 2021 to 2022, during which I organised workshops and projects that provided members with technical skills such as HTML and 3D printing.

 Apart from coding, I am also passionate about animal welfare causes, which has driven me to volunteer in a local dog shelter, as well as foster 2 cats.
-I also run an [online aroid boutique](https://ploont.sg) with some friends.

 Feel free to contact me at aadipatwari@gmail.com or visit my personal website at https://www.aadipatwari.com.